Entity Tracking in Language Models: Task Design and Dataset

 \subsection{Task}

 We define the entity tracking task as follows.
-Given a natural language description of the initial state of the world followed by 0--12 descriptions of operations that have been performed, the content of each box at the end of the description must be correctly identified.
-To this end, we created an example for each box after each operation.
-This corresponds to $n \times (\text{NumOps} + 1) $ questions per scenario (i.e., 91 questions in our dataset).
-Each question is formulated in the style of a cloze test, a format that language models are typically trained on.
-That is, the input string describes the initial state followed by a sequence of operations, then followed by \textit{Box n contains} \_\_.
-The expected output is the correct set of objects in Box $n$ based on the prefix description.
+Given a natural language description of the initial state of the world followed by 0--12 state-changing operations, the content of each box at the end of the description must be correctly identified.
+To evaluate this, we created a test example for each box after each operation.
+This corresponds to $n \times (\text{NumOps} + 1) $ examples per scenario (91 exs. in our datasets).
+Each example is formulated in the style of a cloze test.
+That is, the input describes the initial state followed by a sequence of operations, ending in \textit{Box N contains} \_\_.
+The expected output is the correct set of objects in Box $N$ based on the prefix description.
 See Appendix~\ref{app:example} for an example.